huyvu38/Connection-Space/README.md

 ### AllUserAccount.txt <br/>
 The file that store profile, friendlist, blocklist of each user.
 Format: [username] [password] [age] [gender] [nationality] [job] [hobby];FriendList:[list of friends];BlockList:[list of block users]

+Username must be at least 4 characters.
+Password must be at least 6 characters.
+Age must be a positive number.
+User only choose gender from the following options : Male, Female, Other.
+Every information in the Profile of the user can not contain any spaces or semicolon.

 ### Message.txt <br/>
 The file that store every message between each user.